dexie/dexie-website/docs/Dexie/Dexie.delete().md

 ### Description

-Deletes the database and calls the `then()` method of the returned Promise when done.
+Deletes the database.
 If the database does not exist (`db.open()` was never called) this method will also succeed.

 ### Sample